Williangalvani/qr-code-finder/README.md

 # qr-code-finder

-This is a educational experiment where I developed a kind of QR-code system, with both encoding e decoding parts
+This is a educational experiment where I developed a kind of QR-code system, with both encoding e decoding functions.

 ##requirements

-opencv and cv2 bindings
+opencv with cv2 bindings

 numpy

 ##Usage